GSA/digitalgov.gov/content/old-docs/communities.md

   * 150 memberships
   * To join, [email David Kaufmann](mailto:david.kaufmann@gsa.gov?subject=Join BusinessUSA Community) with “Join BusinessUSA Community” in the subject

-[**{{< legacy-img src="https://www.WHATEVER/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-4.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-4" >}}Challenges & Prizes**](https://www.WHATEVER/communities/challenges-prizes-community/): Building communities of problem-solvers through open competitions that empower citizens and drive innovation in support of agency missions and the greater good.
+[**{{< legacy-img src="CDN/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-4.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-4" >}}Challenges & Prizes**]({{< relref "challenges-prizes-community.md" >}}): Building communities of problem-solvers through open competitions that empower citizens and drive innovation in support of agency missions and the greater good.

   * 700 memberships
   * To join, [email Challenges](mailto:challenges@gsa.gov?subject=Join Challenges Community) with “Join Challenges Community” in the subject

-[**Community Solutions**](https://www.WHATEVER/communities/community-solutions/): A community for federal staff who provide services to local communities in a holistic and collaborative way by developing innovative and crosscutting partnerships.
+[**Community Solutions**]({{< relref "community-solutions.md" >}}): A community for federal staff who provide services to local communities in a holistic and collaborative way by developing innovative and crosscutting partnerships.
 We are experts who help federal, state, local, and regional leaders enhance their relationships with their local communities and create targeted solutions that drive meaningful outcomes.

   * 950+ memberships
   * To join, [fill out the **Join Our Listserv** form](https://communitysolutions.sites.usa.gov/join-our-listserv/).

-**[Crowdsourcing and Citizen Science](https://www.WHATEVER/communities/federal-crowdsourcing-and-citizen-science/)**: Designing, implementing, and evaluating crowdsourcing and citizen science initiatives.
+**[Crowdsourcing and Citizen Science]({{< relref "federal-crowdsourcing-and-citizen-science.md" >}})**: Designing, implementing, and evaluating crowdsourcing and citizen science initiatives.

   * 700 memberships
   * To join, [email the Listserv](mailto:listserv@listserv.gsa.gov).
 The message should have no subject and the body should say, “subscribe FCPCCS”

-**[{{< legacy-img src="https://www.WHATEVER/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-7.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-7" >}}Video Production Pros](https://www.WHATEVER/communities/video-production-pros-community-of-practice/)** (formerly “Digital Audio/Video Production and Strategy”): Creating the best video content possible by staying on the top of our game.
+**{{< legacy-img src="CDN/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-7.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-7" >}}Video Production Pros ** (formerly “Digital Audio/Video Production and Strategy”): Creating the best video content possible by staying on the top of our game.
 We love what we do.
 We’re a group of storytellers, artists, directors, DP’s, producers, gaffers, editors, animators, motion graphics artists, editors, technologists, visionaries, strategists and editorial teams and more.

   * 300+ memberships
   * To join, [email Bryce Spivey](mailto:Kevin.Spivey@cfpb.gov?subject=Join Video Production Pros) with “Join Video Production Pros” in subject

-**[G3C](https://www.WHATEVER/communities/government-contact-center-council-g3c/)**: Improving government contact centers.
+**[G3C]({{< relref "communities.md" >}}government-contact-center-council-g3c/)**: Improving government contact centers.

   * 275 memberships
   * To join, [email Tim Cossairt](mailto:tim.cossairt@dhs.gov?subject=Join G3C) with “Join G3C” in subject

-[**Government Customer Experience**](https://www.WHATEVER/communities/customer-experience-community/): Improving the public&#8217;s experience when they interact with government.
+[**Government Customer Experience**]({{< relref "customer-experience-community.md" >}}): Improving the public&#8217;s experience when they interact with government.

   * 700 memberships
   * To join, [email Annabel Berman](mailto:annabel.berman@gsa.gov)  with “Subscribe to CX Community” in subject

-**{{< legacy-img src="https://www.WHATEVER/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-6.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-6" >}}[MobileGov](https://www.WHATEVER/communities/mobile/)**: Creating anytime, anywhere government resources and solutions with collaborations including the Federal Crowdsource Mobile Testing Program, the Structured and Open Content Models Working Group.
+**{{< legacy-img src="CDN/files/2016/07/320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-6.jpg" alt="320-x-212-Federal-SocialGov-Community-Citizen-Services-Social-Media-6" >}}[MobileGov]({{< link "cagegories/mobile" >}})**: Creating anytime, anywhere government resources and solutions with collaborations including the Federal Crowdsource Mobile Testing Program, the Structured and Open Content Models Working Group.

   * 1,100 memberships
   * To join, [email Jacob Parcell](mailto:Jacob.Parcell@gsa.gov?subject=Subscribe to MobileGov) with “Subscribe to MobileGov” in subject

-[**Multilingual Digital Group**](https://www.WHATEVER/communities/government-multilingual-websites-community/): Expanding and improving digital content on different platforms in languages other than English.
+[**Multilingual Digital Group**]({{< relref "government-multilingual-websites-community.md" >}}): Expanding and improving digital content on different platforms in languages other than English.

   * 150 memberships
-  * To join, visit the [Multilingual Digital Group](https://www.WHATEVER/communities/government-multilingual-websites-community/) page and click on Join the Listserv.
+  * To join, visit the [Multilingual Digital Group]({{< relref "government-multilingual-websites-community.md" >}}) page and click on Join the Listserv.

     If you have any trouble, please contact [Laura Godfrey](mailto:laura.godfrey@gsa.gov?subject=Join Multilingual Community)